neuromechanics-uoa/tinymotion_backend/docs/architecture.md

 - [pytest](https://docs.pytest.org/) for testing
 - [mkdocs](https://www.mkdocs.org/) for documentation

 Deployment is achieved using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to create and configure a VM on an OpenStack cloud ([NeSI RDC](https://support.cloud.nesi.org.nz/)).
 The TinyMotion backend software is containerised using docker and run using [Docker compose](https://docs.docker.com/compose/).
 [SWAG](https://docs.linuxserver.io/general/swag/) (secure web access gateway) is used in front of the API and handles generating SSL certificates.
+[Infisical](https://infisical.com/docs/documentation/getting-started/introduction) is used for secrets management during deployment and while launching the app.

 ## API